fantastic-earth/bookwyrm/nix/README.md

 # Nix module for Bookwyrm

-This is a Nix module for Boookwyrm, allowing for deployment of Bookwyrm natively on NixOS, without Docker.
-It has received only limited testing in production, so use at your own risk.
+This is a Nix module for Boookwyrm, allowing for deployment of Bookwyrm natively on NixOS (>21.05), without Docker.
+I have been using it to run Bookwyrm in production without any critical issues.

-`module.nix` can be used as an import in `/etc/nixos/configuration.nix`.
+`module.nix` can be used as an import in `/etc/nixos/configuration.nix` for your NixOS 21.05 or higher.

 ## How to use